-The State Bat of Virginia
+Bats of Virginia

-(Source: US Fish and Wildlife Service)
+Source: US Fish and Wildlife Service, National Digital Library

 This bill designates the Virginia Big-Eared bat as the official bat of the Commonwealth.
 The Legislature previously has designated a state bird (northern cardinal), a state flower and tree (dogwood), a state dog (American fox hound), a state boat (Chesapeake Bay deadrise), a state dance (square dance), a state insect (tiger swallowtail butterfly), a state fish (brook trout), a state shell (oyster), a state fossil (Chesapecten jeffersonius), and a state beverage (Got Milk?).
 Therefore, I see no harm in designating a state bat, no matter how odd-looking the Virginia Big-Eared bat might be.
 However, I am compelled to add this: